EuroLinux/autoelevate/README.md

 # autoelevate

-Automatically ELevate your CentOS 7 to Enterprise Linux 8
+Automatically ELevate your Enterprise Linux 7 to Enterprise Linux 8

 ## Usage

-An example that ELevates CentOS 7 to EuroLinux 8:
+An example that ELevates Enterprise Linux 7 to EuroLinux 8:

 ```
 ./autoelevate.sh -d eurolinux